ImogenWren/SBC_Testing/README.md

 	- https://ubuntu.com/server/docs/network-configuration
 - All SBCs are plugged into a LAN via network switches
 - Enable SSH On all SBCs
+- Ensure connection to wifi to set date and time correctly.
+NOTE: Issue with interfacing with university internet, use mobile datalink for initial setup
 - Engineering Laptop set to static ip `192.168.1.100`

 ## Test Procedure